What I offer

 Mental Health Documentaries

 I have recently found a new passion in documentary filmmaking!
 I capture real life stories of youth overcoming struggle and hardship, in order to showcase role models that teens can look up to and learn from.
 My aim is to help youth everywhere know that now matter what they are going through, THEY ARE NOT ALONE.
 Check out the documentaries here.

 I love helping people turn confusing experiences into opportunities for growth!
 As a clinical psychologist, I offer in-person and online therapy for adults, teenagers, and children.
+I am registered in Australia and New York and can see clients from both locations.
 Please contact me if you would like to request a block of sessions to suit your needs.